 It’s a hard task trying to convince someone to think about something they don’t want to, or are actively avoid.
 Especially when the person feels that they don’t have anything of value to leave.

-How do you convince someone that they need to arrange something now when they don’t need it for potentially another 50 years?
+How do you convince someone that they need to arrange something now when they won’t need it for potentially another 50 years?
 Its a hard challenge.
 For those that might need or think about it soon, these new services are a refreshing, simple way of dealing with a daunting task.